 Are you making mistakes with your marketing?
 How would you know if you were?
 You don’t know what you don’t know unless you educate yourself by analyzing your strategic direction, reading marketing blogs and books, and course correcting to avoid problems.

-Working with advisors for the last ten years, I’ve seen a lot of mistakes, errors in judgment, and miscalculations.
+Working with advisors since 2004, I’ve seen a lot of mistakes, errors in judgment, and miscalculations.
 The most common error I’ve seen is advisors who don’t think they need to spend time marketing.

 In my talks and presentations I like to say that even if you have been in business six plus years, you should still spend 25% of your time marketing your practice.